rodrigoelp/little-stories/Unlikely adventures/16-Chapter-16.md

 *"It's all good buddy!"* - said Amir beaming with happiness - *"When I saw you jumping like ‘flummm!’
 I thought ‘no way!’
 And jumped in like ‘swoom!’
 And you were like..."*

 *"Enough Amir!"* - interrupted Hannah as she noticed Sam filled with stress.

-Amir felt another look filled with disapprobation and decided it was best to pick up Sam and follow Hannah.
+Her voice had the edge of resentment towards Amir's insensitivity.
+She gave him heavy look laced with disapproval caused by his commentary.

+Amir felt her stress slowing building up but, he wasn't aware what was causing it.

 The path ahead was uneventful, the corridor undulated gently as it curved softly towards the north.
 They walked several metres more, went past more 'fake' windows as they grew increasingly disoriented.
 Amir's focus on Sam was interrupted by Hannah running further ahead.

 *"There's a gate!"* - she said.

 The corridor ended on a almost pure white sandstone gate, decorated with eight gems, resembling a shepherd's crook.
-The crook's gems gave off a eery pale blue light and the stone around these was sculpted magnificently to highlight the shape drawn by the gems.
+The crook's gems gave off an eery pale blue light and the stone around these was sculpted magnificently to highlight the shape drawn by the gems.

-*"Father's constellation"* - said Hannah, recognising the pattern.

-*"Wait!
+Hannah recognised the pattern almost immediately, she had seen it a few times before - *"It's Father's constellation"* - she said.

+*"What?
+Wait!
 Who's father?
 Do you have a father?"* - answered Amir with a hint of anxiety in his voice as he tried to get his messy hair back in a presentable form.

 *"Not my father, everybody's father"* - she replied in an attempt to clarify, though it backfired; she noticed Amir distancing from her - *"Father is the name of one of the elders."*

 *"Ah, phew!"* - said Amir relieved - *"You got me there for a sec!"*

+*"I wished you took things a bit more seriously"* - she commented casually, or with the same casual tone as someone would use when they really want you to do it - *"Any how, do you know about the Elders?"*

+*"The who?"* - replied Amir.

+*"Oh, I see."* - replied Hannah - *"I'll tell you about them at some other time.
+For now, let's focus on getting out of here."*

 Sam ignored part of the conversation, mesmerised by the composition and the lack of texture on the gate.
 The eight gems were made of quartz tightly compacted into gems with an inner glow giving off the vibe that little stars were captured in it.
 The grain of the gate was different to the walls, whilst the walls had a roughness to it, the gate was perfectly smooth.